webgpu/webgpufundamentals/webgpu/lessons/webgpu-scene-graphs.md

 +  const nodesFolder = gui.addFolder('nodes');
 +  addSceneGraphNodeToGUI(nodesFolder, root);
 +
-+  setCurrentSceneGraphNode(root);
++  setCurrentSceneGraphNode(root.children[0]);
 ```

-Above we made a button for each node.
+Above we made a button for each node that has a `TRS` source.
 When a button is clicked it calls
 `setCurrentSceneGraphNode` and passes it the node for that button.
 `setCurrentSceneGraphNode` updates the folder name and then calls
 `updateCurrentNodeGUI` to update `settings` with the data from the newly